-This month we’re featuring graphic designer and illustrator June Digan.
+This month in Meet the Artist we’re featuring graphic designer and illustrator June Digan.
 We recently featured June in an article on some of the best designers to follow on Instagram and decided to reach out to her in order to learn more about the artist behind the art.
 In this interview June highlights the processes that make up her design process and how the COVID-19 pandemic has impacted her craft.

 I’m June Digan, a designer and illustrator based in Manila, Philippines.
 I’m also a graduate of Fine Arts and Design major in advertising arts at the University of Santo Tomas, Manila.
 I like to think that I translate my emotions through my work by using delicate characters and whimsical landscapes.
 My creative process is just like what others do, but it can also be a bit complicated cause I’m a graphic designer.
 I’ve been working as a graphic designer for eleven years now – several years in a corporate setting, and now running my own business as an independent designer and artist.

 I work in both the traditional and digital medium.
 For branding and other design projects, of course, I use photoshop, InDesign, or illustrator.
 But for commission artworks, I usually go with a more traditional approach such as watercolours, gouache, and acrylics.
 I share most of my works on my Instagram account.

 I’ve been inactive for several weeks now, mainly because of the pandemic.
 It’s hard to get inspired these days.
 We have been quarantined for several months now, and I’m still struggling to figure out how to work around this set-up.
 It’s a challenge to work, especially with what’s happening in the world, but I’m still trying.
 I’ve been working on some artworks offline, but I’ll probably share them within the next few weeks.